hydrazine114/NLP_ia_rt/README.md

 In first part of my project I have uploaded 4k posts from ia_panorama and 4k from rt_russia.
 1. Prepeared data (clean from data leak and etc.) in 'make_data.ipynb'
-2. Make neural network based on bert layer, pretrained on russian texts 'NN.ipynb'
+2. Make neural network based on bert layer, pretrained on russian texts 'NN.ipynb' Due to a lack of computational power, I trained the neural network only for 10 epochs.
 3. Extract features and test our base model on test data 'make_features.ipynb'
 4. Improve this using XGBoost and meta features 'xgb.ipunb'